f0e/blur/README.md

 blur-cli -i a.mp4 -i b.mp4 --config-name slowmo --config-name default
 ```

-Left off, each video uses the default config. `--config-path` still takes a path to a `.cfg` anywhere on disk, for a config that isn't in the folder.
+Left off, each video uses the default config, and `blur-cli` won't render anything if there isn't one. `--config-path` still takes a path to a `.cfg` anywhere on disk, for a config that isn't in the folder.

 ### Masks